theBlackBoxSociety/CodeCrashCourses/RaspberryPiPicoTutorial.md

 Tip: Thonny has also a built in data plotter window.
 It visualises numbers and series of numbers  printed to the shell.

-### :flags: Controlling the Speed of our Blinking LED with a Potentiometer.
+### :black_small_square: Controlling the Speed of our Blinking LED with a Potentiometer.
 In this 2nd program the value of our potentiometer will now determine the interval of the blinking LED.
 That speed will actually correspond to the actual voltage that passes through the variable resistor.

 #### Circuit